kshedden/case_studies/methods/distributions.typ

 = Quantile analogues to moments

 Moments and quantiles are fundamentally different -- at the sample level, moments involve averaging whereas quantiles involve sorting.
 But there are several bridges between moments and quantiles.
 One such such bridge is the identity $E[X] = integral_0^1 Q(p)"dp"$, where $Q(dot.c)$ is the quantile function.
 Another bridge is the fact that $Q(1)$, the maximum of the sample space, is the limit of $E[thin |X|^p]^(1/p)$ as $p$ goes to infinity.

+Moments are convenient but higher-order moments are not straightforward to interpret, and may not exist.
+Quantiles are always defined, using the definition

+$
+Q(p) = "inf"{x : F(x) >= p}.
+$

 Moments are often used to characterize properties of a distribution such as location, dispersion, and skewness.
 There are familiar quantile-based approaches for achieving this same goal.
 The median is a quantile-based measure of location and the inter-quartile range (IQR) is a quantile-based measure of dispersion.
 But is there a general way to define quantile analogues to all possible moments?